 During the nickel-cadmium years of the 1970s and 1980s, battery ills were blamed on “memory.”
 Today, the word memory is still being used to advertise newer batteries as being “memory-free.”
 Memory comes from “cyclic memory,” meaning that a nickel-cadmium battery could remember how much energy was drawn on previous discharges and it would deliver the same amount on repeat discharges.
 If more was demanded, the voltage would abruptly drop as if to protest against imposed overtime.

 New nickel-cadmium cell.The anode (negative electrode) is in fresh condition.
 Hexagonal cadmium-hydroxide crystals are about 1 micron in cross section, exposing large surface area to the electrolyte for maximum performance.

 Figure 1: Crystalline formation on nickel-cadmium cell.
 Crystalline formation occurs over a few months if a battery is overcharged and not maintained with periodic deep discharges.

-When introduced in the early 1990s, nickel-metal-hydride (NiMH) was hailed as being memory-free and this claim is only partially true.
-NiMH is also subject to memory but to a lesser degree than NiCd.
+When introduced in the early 1990s, nickel-metal-hydride (NiMH) was hailed as being memory-free, but this claim is only partially true.
+NiMH is subject to memory but to a lesser degree than NiCd.
 While NiMH has only the nickel plate to worry about, NiCd also includes the memory-prone cadmium negative electrode.
-This is a simplistic explanation of why NiMH is less susceptible to memory than NiCd.
+This is a simple explanation of why NiMH is less susceptible to memory than NiCd.

 Crystalline formation occurs if a nickel-based battery is left in the charger for days or repeatedly recharged without a periodic full discharge.
-Since most applications fall into this user pattern, NiCd requires a periodic discharge to one volt per cell to prolong service life.
+Since most applications fall into this user pattern, NiCd requires a periodic discharge to 1 volt per cell to prolong service life.
 A discharge/charge cycle as part of maintenance, known as exercise, should be done every 1–3 months.
 Avoid over-exercising as this wears down the battery unnecessarily.